 The best use of money as a motivator is to pay people enough to take the issue of money off the table: Pay people enough so that they’re not thinking about money and they’re thinking about the work.
 Once you do that, it turns out there are three factors that the science shows lead to better performance, not to mention personal satisfaction: autonomy, mastery, and purpose.Daniel Pink, Drive

 Researchers have found that extrinsic rewards can be effective for algorithmic tasks—those that depend on following an existing formula to its logical conclusion.
 But for more right-brain undertakings—those that demand flexible problem-solving, inventiveness, or conceptual understanding—contingent rewards can be dangerous.
-And in a world where most of the first type tasks get automated, the second area become more prominent in most of todays jobs.
+And in a world where most of the first type tasks get automated, the second area becomes more prominent in most of today’s jobs.

 The author illustrates also that research also that the secret to high performance isn’t our biological drive or our reward-and-punishment drive, but our third drive—our deep-seated desire to direct our own lives, to extend and expand our abilities, and to live a life of purpose.

-This undermines the traditional managerial “carrot and stick” approach, and Pink identifies 7 deadly flaws in this approach.
+This undermines the traditional managerial “carrot and sticks” approach, and Pink identifies 7 deadly flaws in this approach.

 - They can extinguish intrinsic motivation